 Step 3: Create your ad set

-You’ll then be taken to the ad set creation part, where you first must decide on your audience.
+You’ll then be taken to the ad set creation section, where you first must decide on your target audience.

-Shoot for 10,000 people or less in the beginning, you can always expand later.
-Knowing your target audience demographics is key here.
+Shoot for 10,000 people or less, in the beginning.
+You can always expand later.
+Knowing your target audience demographics is key.

-For example, if I want to get young entrepreneurs to sign up to my email list, I can narrow down the age group to 24-32, say I want only men in Seattle and specify even further.
+For example, if I want to get young entrepreneurs to sign up to my email list, I can narrow down the age group to 24-32, then select that I want only men in Seattle and specify even further.

-If I find a statistic that shows most entrepreneurs in that age category are single, then I can set that as a criterion for my targeting.
+If I find a statistic that shows that most entrepreneurs in that age category are single, then I can set that as a criteria for my targeting, too.

 I just added a few more big cities, especially ones with high concentrations of tech entrepreneurs, like San Francisco, New York and Austin.